trickyrat/trickyrat.github.io/source/_posts/Leetcode-01.md

 ## Analysis

 We can solve it by two for loop and this solution will take O(n^2) time complexity and O(1) space complexity.
 Fortunately, we can use a hash table to save the pair that target-nums[i] as key and i as value and find the key if exists in in nums.
-This soluion will take O(n) time complexity but O(n) space complexity.
+This solution will take O(n) time complexity but O(n) space complexity.

 ## Solution